Buying and Selling Property in Langebaan

 Who buys property in Langebaan

 Retirees and pre-retirees from Cape Town and Gauteng make up the core of Langebaan's buyer pool.
-They're looking for a quieter lifestyle, lower crime rates than urban metros, and a home within walking distance of the lagoon or at least within easy reach of it.
+They're looking for a slower-paced lifestyle, lower crime rates than urban metros, and a home within walking distance of the lagoon or at least within easy reach of it.
 Many are downsizing from larger suburban homes and have equity to deploy: they're not first-time buyers, and they do their research before they travel to view.

 A second distinct buyer group is holiday-property investors, typically younger professionals from Cape Town who want a weekend destination with rental income potential.
 They're looking for properties that photograph well, have reliable rental demand over the summer season and long weekends, and have low maintenance costs when not in use.
 This group is most active in the sectional title and smaller freestanding segment, where entry costs are lower and body corporates handle external maintenance.